 If you can’t seem to get advice, We can recommend local established and reputable funeral directors we work with regularly.

 It’s no secret that funerals can be costly, but you should be able to get a cost estimate from your funeral director.
 Members of the Society of Allied Independent Funeral Directors and the National Association of Funeral Directors have Codes of Practice to ensure they estimate costs before the funeral and show you a breakdown of what you need to pay and the various fees they may have paid on your behalf.

 What does the Probate Registry/Service do?

 The Probate Registry deals with applications for grants of probate which are non-contentious.
 This in essence means that there is no contention over the validity of the will or an inheritance claim over the estate by a potential beneficiary.

 However, the Probate Service is not able to offer advice to people regarding the making of a will or it’s content.
-If you are thinking of making a will then you should seek professional probate legal advice from solicitors specialising in Wills – like our team.
+If you are thinking of making a will then you should seek professional probate legal advice from solicitors specialising in Wills – like the experienced wills and probate solicitors in our private client team.

 The estate involves a trust – what is it and who does the assets belong to?